 Emergency Management - SB 1262 by Senator Simpson (R) and HB 1133 by Rep. Young (R) would create the Facilitating Business Rapid Response to State Declared Disasters Act, which would allow certain entities to enter into mutual aid agreements with out-of-state infrastructure companies in order to rapidly deploy resources and personnel during an emergency without being hindered or delayed by regulatory and tax requirements.
-HB 1133 would allow IOUs, electric cooperatives and municipal electric utilities to enter into these mutual aid agreements.
-However, SB 1262 would not apply to electric cooperatives.
-Staff is working with stakeholders to amend SB 1262 to include electric cooperatives.
+The bills would allow IOUs, electric cooperatives and municipal electric utilities to enter into these mutual aid agreements.
+SB 1262 passed out of its second committee and HB 1133 is ready for the floor.